logicalparadox/matcha/README.md

 ## Writing Async Benchmarks

-Though suites/benches are executed serially, the benches themselves can be asyncronous.
+Though suites/benches are executed serially, the benches themselves can be asynchronous.
 Furthermore, suites ran with the matcha command line runner have a number of globals to simplify bench definitions.
 Take the following code, for example:

 ```js